Are you Consuming or Creating?

 Imagine what you could do.

-I look at people like these two and many others who have created very impressive businesses around their ability to create, and it forces me to analyze how I’m spending my time.
-Once I started thinking about my work and my life in terms of these two ideas, I’ve really gained a lot of clarity in regards to what I need to do to be successful.
+Once I started thinking about my work and my life in terms of these two ideas, I really gained a lot of clarity about what I needed to do to be successful.

 So now that you’ve finished consuming this article – what are you going to create?